Flat Pack Furniture Assembly Guide

 Flat Pack Chest of Drawers

-Flat pack drawers are popular, however, these are harder to assemble as they are harder to set up some of the draws won’t open fully or shut properly.
-However, the process of putting them together happens by the being doors fastened to the outside shell, the drawers are manufactured independently and put on runners, like the wardrobe.
+Flat pack drawers are popular, however, these are harder to assemble as they are harder to set up some of the drawers won’t open fully or shut properly.
+However, the process of putting them together happens by drawers being fastened to the outside shell, the drawers are manufactured independently and put on runners, like the wardrobe.

 Flat Pack Wardrobes